 Andrew joined Watsi on September 5th, 2017.
 Four years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation traveled 8,800 miles to support Socheat, a 29-year-old call center worker from Cambodia, to fund an ear procedure to regain his hearing.
+Andrew's most recent donation traveled 8,800 miles to support Socheat, a 29-year-old call center worker from Cambodia, to fund fracture repair surgery.

 Andrew has funded healthcare for 57 patients in 9 countries.